 If you decide to take the route I did and paint your vanity, I highly recommend the Rustoleum Cabinet Transformation Kit.
 We chose to go with the color cadet gray.
 The kit comes with everything you need and the process requires NO SANDING!!!
 I’ve used the kit several times and very happy with the results.

 Matching bathroom hardware will definitely enhance the look of your bathroom and give it more of a completed look.
-Bathroom hardware includes vanity knobs, faucets, the towel holder, toilet paper holder and shower curtain rod.
+Bathroom hardware includes vanity knobs, faucets, towel holder, toilet paper holder and shower curtain rod.
 We have yet to upgrade our faucets, but all of the other hardware is oil-rubbed bronze.
 To be more budget-friendly, consider spray painting your existing hardware.

 Our Bathroom Hardware

 - Shower curtain rod: This curved-style rod gives you more room in your shower

 - Vanity Hardware (Cabinet knobs, Drawer pulls): After Shopping around, I found Amazon to have the best prices